FOR IMMEDIATE RELEASE

 About NJ Makers Day

 New Jersey Makers Day began in 2015 to enhance community engagement and develop connections among New Jersey residents by collaborating with multi-type libraries, museums, small businesses and other organizations to promote and explore new opportunities for entrepreneurship, innovation and hands-on learning experiences.
 In 2016, New Jersey Makers Day was expanded to be a two-day event.
-New Jersey Makers Day is now an independent 501(c)3 nonprofit corporation and a registered New Jersey Charity, thereby able to accept tax-deductible donations to grow the event across the state.
+New Jersey Makers Day is now an independent 501(c)3 non-profit corporation and a registered New Jersey Charity, thereby able to accept tax-deductible donations to grow the event across the state.
+More information about ways to participate in or support New Jersey Makers Day can be found at www.njmakersday.org.